yosef1408/RSBot-Scripts/README.md

 <p>
 If you have a script that you would like to publish, read on.

+Note:
+	- `upstream` refers to the powerbot copy of the repository
+	- `origin` refers to your copy of the repository

 ###Setting Up
 1. Fork this repository
 2. Add the remote
     - `git remote add origin https://github.com/[your github name]/powerbot.git`
 3. Add the upstream source
     - `git remote add upstream https://github.com/powerbot/powerbot.git`
-4. Fetch the repository
-    - `git fetch origin`
-5. Change your working branch to the 'scripts' branch
+4. Change your working branch to the 'scripts' branch
     - `git checkout scripts`
+5. Pull
+	- `git pull upstream scripts`

 ###Adding your Scripts
-1. Sync your local copy with the upstream source
-    - `git fetch upstream`
-2. Rebase
+1. Make a new branch
-    - `git rebase upstream/scripts`
+	- `git checkout -b [your branch name]`
-3. Commit your changes
+2. Commit your changes
 	- `git commit -a -m "Your update message"`
+3. Sync your local copy
+	- `git checkout scripts`
+	- `git pull upstream scripts`
+4. Merge your changes
+	- `git merge [your branch name]`
-4. Push the changes to your fork
+5. Push the changes to your fork
     - `git push origin scripts`
-5. Make a Pull Request from your forked repository
+6. Make a Pull Request from your forked repository

 ###Guidelines for Scripts
 - Scripts **must** be packaged